-'A City that celebrates rich cultural histories. where people can visit and enjoy unique experiences.'
+'A City that celebrates rich cultural histories, accessible City with places and spaces that where people can visit embrace all. and enjoy unique experiences.'

-'A well-planned, safe and resilient City that is easy to travel around and provides a connection between people and places.
+Goal 5: 'A well planned, safe and resilient City that is easy to travel around and provides a connection between people and places.